antaz/hikari/README.md

 among all available sheets.
 Some operations act on entire groups rather than individual views.

-Please note that `hikari` is currently in `alpha` state and Wayland still requires some work on FreeBSD.
-This release is targeted towards people who want to help improving `hikari` by either providing feedback, patches and/or help improving Wayland on FreeBSD.

 ## Setting up Wayland on FreeBSD

 Wayland currently requires some care to work properly on FreeBSD.
 This section